Ivan Thomas: Cricket career

 Thomas made his first-class cricket debut for Leeds/Bradford MCC Universities in March 2012 in a match against Surrey.
 He played six first-class matches for the team between 2012 and 2014 as well as playing in MCC Universities competitions.

 Thomas made his Kent debut in May 2012 against Essex in the 2012 County Championship.
 He made a second appearance for Kent against the touring South Africans later in the season.
-A variety of injury concerns limited his Kent appearances in 2013 and 2014, but in 2015 he played more regularly for the side, making 11 first-class appearances as well as appearing in List A cricket and Twenty20 matches for the county and signing a contract extension in August.
+A variety of injury concerns limited his Kent appearances in 2013 and 2014, but in 2015 he played more regularly for the team, making 11 first-class appearances as well as appearing in List A cricket and Twenty20 matches for the county and signing a contract extension in August.

 During the 2014–15 English winter Thomas played for Sunshine Coast Scorchers in Brisbane Grade Cricket in Queensland.
 During the 2015–16 off-season he cycled from Land's End to John O'Groats, raising more than £4,000 for the charity Cardiac Risk in the Young.

-During the 2018 season Thomas played regularly in the Kent side, especially in the County Championship where he played in 11 matches, taking 24 wickets at a bowling average of 26.25 runs per wicket.
+During the 2018 season Thomas played regularly in the Kent team, especially in the County Championship where he played in 11 matches, taking 24 wickets at a bowling average of 26.25 runs per wicket.
 Against Middlesex in June he was part of a century partnership for the last Kent wicket with Grant Stewart, Thomas contributing just a single run in the 36 balls he faced.
 This was the first time a batsman had scored only one run as part of a century partnership in England and only the second time this had occurred in first-class cricket anywhere.

 Towards the end of the season he tore his anterior cruciate ligament in training and underwent surgery in September to reconstruct the ligament with the expectation that he would be unable to play cricket for six to nine months.
 Despite his injury, Thomas was signed a new contract with the county during the 2018–19 off-season, although he did not play a match during the 2019 season.
-He appeared in Kent's Bob Willis Trophy side during the shortened 2020 season before leaving the club at the end of the season.
+He appeared in Kent's Bob Willis Trophy team during the shortened 2020 season before leaving the club at the end of the season.